ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolAxesCommonTasks.rst

         :obj:`~VectorGeometryToolAxesFixed`

-.. py:method:: create_topocentric_axes_euler_angles(self, originPoint: IVectorGeometryToolPoint, sequence: EULER_ORIENTATION_SEQUENCE, a: typing.Any, b: typing.Any, c: typing.Any) -> VectorGeometryToolAxesFixed
+.. py:method:: create_topocentric_axes_euler_angles(self, originPoint: IVectorGeometryToolPoint, sequence: EULER_ORIENTATION_SEQUENCE_TYPE, a: typing.Any, b: typing.Any, c: typing.Any) -> VectorGeometryToolAxesFixed
     :canonical: ansys.stk.core.vgt.VectorGeometryToolAxesCommonTasks.create_topocentric_axes_euler_angles

     Create non-persistent axes fixed in axes on the surface of a central body with the location specified by the origin point.
 The euler angles define the axes's orientation.